mattpocock/sextant/packages/docs/public/plugins.md

 # Plugins

 Plugins are what give Sextant its power.
-Not only can you diagram an application, but you can take those diagrams and turn them into code.
+Not only can you diagram an application - you can take those diagrams and turn them into code.

 You can [create your own plugins](advanced#creating-a-plugin), or choose from those built by the community.